 If you are a non-resident student or scholar who received no income from U.S. sources in the last year (if you had interest income from a U.S. bank account, it is not considered as U.S. source income), you need to complete Form 8843.
 See link below for this form and instructions.

 If you are a non-resident student or scholar who received income from U.S. sources in the last year (such as work income, interest income, scholarship or fellowship income), you need to complete a 1040NR or 1040NR-EZ and Form 8843 and submit them to the Internal Revenue Service by April 15.

 Filing Your Federal Taxes

 Foreign National Tax Resource

-The OIA has arranged discounted access to an online tax preparation software tool called Sprintax.
+The OGE has arranged discounted access to an online tax preparation software tool called Sprintax.